UIUC Airfoil Data Site

 - FoilSim from NASA Glenn Research Center

-- A neat NASA web site where you can interactively change an airfoil's camber, angle of attack and other parameters and watch the resulting flow, pressure, and lift.
-Click on the "FoilSim applet".
+- A neat NASA web site where you can interactively change the camber, angle of attack and other parameters of an airfoil and watch the resulting flow, pressure, and lift.

 - CompuFoil ~3D~